History of Cramer Tunnel

-In 2017, due to wear and tear damage on the overpasses, one of them began to dip slightly, causing a semi truck to collide with the center overpass.
+In 2017, due to wear and tear damage on the overpasses, one of them began to dip slightly.
+This caused a semi-truck to collide with the center overpass.
 This caused enough damage that the Minnesota Department of Transportation made the decision to take it down, leaving just two.
 It was quite alright, however, as it had been nearly a decade since a train had utilized the overpass system.
 In October of 2008, the last train made the trek to Taconite Harbor.
 Along the way, it passed through the Cramer Tunnel.

 Even after leaving the tunnel that feeling of being watched remained while I finished snapping photos and thinking of how I could describe my experience there.
 Then, suddenly, I definitely was not alone anymore.

-My apologies to the friendly couple who rounded the same corner I had just minutes before, probably expecting just an empty tunnel and, instead, seeing me with some strange camera equipment.
+My apologies to the friendly couple who rounded the same corner I had just minutes before.
+They probably expected just an empty tunnel and, instead, they saw me with some strange camera equipment.
 You did scare me a bit, but I was already a bit on edge!
-As I wrapped up my work and went back down the trail to my car, leaving the two of you at the tunnel’s entrance, I wondered if you would have the same feeling of being watched that I experienced.
-I wonder if you managed to make it through the tunnel or if you gave up partway through, as well.
-Maybe not, since you had someone else with you.
-But as I went home and posted some pictures on my Facebook page and started hearing the experiences that others had had, even with larger groups of friends, it did make me wonder if I had truly been alone in the tunnel or not.
-Who knows.
+As I wrapped up my work and went back down the trail to my car, I wondered if you would have the same feeling of being watched that I experienced.

-I will say this, if you’re looking for a spooky place to visit on the North Shore this October, this is the place I’d recommend.
+I will say this, if you’re looking for a spooky place to visit, this is the place I’d recommend.
 If seeing the tunnel is on your North Shore Bucket List, I recommend doing it sooner rather than later.
-As with the Highway 61 overpass, the tunnel is no longer maintained.
+As with the Highway 61 overpass, the tunnel is not maintained.
 It may not be around forever.
 Enter at your own risk.

 Getting to the tunnel requires a bit of a drive and a short hike.